golobby/container/README.md

 })
 ```

-In the example above, the container always returns a brand-new Rectangle instance for each request.

 ### Named Bindings
 You may have different concretes for an abstraction.
 In this case, you can use named bindings instead of typed bindings.
-Named bindings take a name into account as well.
+Named bindings take the dependency name into account as well.
 The rest is similar to typed bindings.
-The following examples demonstrate named bindings.
+The following examples demonstrate some named bindings.

 ```go
 // Singleton